MadeleineWalder/East-Sussex-Equine/README.md

 ## Credits:

 - [seancdavis.com](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/) -This website by Sean Davis had an extremely useful tutorial showing different ways to add an image to a read me file on Github.
 It was very helpful as I couldn't figure out why my images weren't displaying.
 He explained that you need an '!' in front of the square brackets to add an image instead of just a link.
 This was why my images weren't visible.
+- I also used [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [w3schools.com](https://www.w3schools.com/css/css3_flexbox.asp).
+Both had very good tutorials on how to code with flexbox.
+Whilst I already knew how to write the HTML side these tutorials helped me understand the different flex rules you can apply in CSS, such as flex-wrap: wrap; which I did use in my own work.